- About Us

 - International Adoption

 Christian Adoptions Alliance believes that open adoptions are the healthiest and provide the context for the most Christ-centered relationships.
 A semi-open adoption is an alternative that brings the opportunity for Christ-focused relationships to occur while also creating more distinct boundaries if needed.
+If you are a potential birth mom, you can Register for free and explore waiting families that might be the right gift you give your baby.

 One of the main benefits of a semi-open adoption is the opportunity for growth and grace.
 A birth mother or birth family may be unhealthy at the time of the adoption, but through God’s grace and mercy, their lives change for the better.
 A semi-open adoption makes it easier to transition into an open adoption if warranted which is usually the best thing for the developing child.